-- i.
-Describe in detail the proposed use of the animals, including species, strains, ages, sex and number to be used. - ii.
-Justify the use of animals, choice of species and numbers to be used - iii.
-Provide information on the veterinary care of the animals. - iv.
-Describe procedures for ensuring that discomfort, distress, pain and injury are minimized.
-Please include the method of euthanasia and the reasons for its selection. - c.
-Please state if no human or vertebrate animals will be used in the project. - 12.
-Consent forms (if applicable).
-If this project will involve human subjects, upload the consent forms that will be used with the participants.
-Please note if they have not yet been approved by IRB. - 13.
-Letters of collaboration (optional): Up to two one-page letters of collaboration may be submitted describing a collaborative arrangement.
-Combine multiple letters for upload. - 14.
-Biographical sketches: Include all key personnel, not to exceed five pages per individual.
-Please use the NIH Biographical Sketch format.
+- Describe in detail the proposed use of the animals, including species, strains, ages, sex and number to be used. - Justify the use of animals, choice of species and numbers to be used. - Provide information on the veterinary care of the animals. - Describe procedures for ensuring that discomfort, distress, pain and injury are minimized.
+Please include the method of euthanasia and the reasons for its selection. - 11.
+Consent Forms (if applicable): If this project will involve human subjects, upload the consent forms that will be used with the participants.
+Please note if they have not yet been approved by IRB. - 12.
+Letters of Collaboration (optional): Up to two one-page letters of collaboration may be submitted describing a collaborative arrangement.
+Combine multiple letters for upload. - 13.
+Biographical Sketches (Biosketches): Upload biosketches for all key personnel in NIH format.
+Five-page maximum each.
 There are individual upload slots for the fellow and primary mentor.
-All other bios should be combined into one document for upload, organized in alphabetical order by last name.
+All other biosketches should be combined into one document for upload, organized in alphabetical order by last name.
 Consultant biosketches are not required but strongly suggested.
 Biosketches should indicate all active and recently completed public and private funding, including source, total award amount, award duration (inclusive dates) and project title, for both the applicant and the primary mentor.
 Clearly explain the extent to which currently funded research projects will overlap, complement and/or contribute to the proposed research.
-Uploaded document.

-- 15. Publications: Upload up to two publications that support the project can be uploaded.
+Uploaded document. - 14.
+Publications: A maximum of two publications that support the project can be uploaded.
 These do not have to be authored by the fellow or the mentor.
-The files MUST NOT be locked or secured in any way. - 16.
+Publication files MUST NOT be locked or secured in any way. - 15.
 Exhibits: Supplemental exhibits that support the Research Plan can be submitted.
 Multiple items should be combined into one file.
-Items uploaded in this section will be reviewed at the discretion of the reviewer. - 17.
-Three confidential recommendations (minimum): Must be submitted in the Autism Speaks Science Grants System by the primary mentor, other named mentors and at least one non-mentor referee.
-(The typical applicant will have a primary mentor and two referees.)
+Items uploaded in this section will be reviewed at the discretion of the reviewer. - 16.
+Recommendations: A minimum of three confidential recommendations must be submitted by the primary mentor, other named mentors and at least one non-mentor referee.
+The typical applicant will have recommendations from a primary mentor and two referees.
 Instructions for applicants and responsible officials can be downloaded HERE.
 Instructions for mentors and referees can be downloaded HERE.
-The recommendations must be completed in the Autism Speaks Science Grants System (no uploads) and will address the following information about the candidate: - i. commitment to a career focusing on CAPD-oriented research - ii. potential for conducting research - iii. adequacy of scientific and academic background with specific reference to the candidate's academic and research endeavors, including any publications, to date - iv. evidence of originality - v. specific areas of further research training that would benefit the candidate - vi. any additional related comments that the referee may wish to provide
+The recommendations must be completed in the Autism Speaks Science Grants System (no uploads) and will address the following information about the candidate: - Commitment to a career focusing on CAPD-oriented research - Potential for conducting research - Adequacy of scientific and academic background, with specific reference to the candidate's academic and research endeavors, including any publications to date - Evidence of originality

+- Specific areas of further research training that would benefit the candidate - Any additional related comments that the referee may wish to provide

-It is the responsibility of the fellow to make sure each mentor and referee have the above instructions.
+Important Note: It is the responsibility of the fellow to make sure each mentor and referee have the above instructions.
 These submissions must be received on or before the deadline listed on page 1.